 Two key phrases in this definition that separate retail from wholesale are –

 - Small quantities of goods: Unlike manufacturing or wholesale, the number of goods involved in a retail transaction is very less.

 - Directly to the consumer: Retail stores are the last channels of distribution where the actual sales to the customer happen.

 What Is Retailing?

-In simple terms, retailing is the transaction of small quantities of goods between a retailer and the customer where the good is not bought for the resale purpose.
+In simple terms, retailing is the transaction of small quantities of goods between a retailer and the customer where the good is not bought for resale purpose.

 - Retail is a channel of distribution

-- Retailing is the process
+- Retailing is a business process

 Importance Of Retailing